It all started when…

 I had always been curious about the ecological systems and our relationships with them but the more I spent time outdoors the more I fell in love with Nature, its fascinating complexity and the feelings of peace and belonging it brought to me.

-I began researching about environmental issues as soon as I started my Law degree back in 2004.
+I began researching about environmental issues as soon as I started my Master of Laws (LL.M.) back in 2004.
 Throughout the 5-years program I focused my attention on Environmental Law, International Humanitarian Law and Environmental Education.

 I wrote and presented papers at national conferences, volunteered for local environmental NGOs, and my graduation research was a 200-pages study about how our 1988 Constitution treats and protects the environment.

-After graduating in December 2008, I embarked to a two years journey in South Africa, where I had the chance to cooperate with a few local and international NGOs working on both humanitarian and environmental issues.
+After graduating in December 2008, I embarked to South Cape Town, South Africa, where I spent two years collaborating with/volunteering for a few local and international organizations tackling humanitarian, social and ecological challenges.

 My Masters research was a case study about a non-formal environmental education project developed by a local organization in Uberlândia, Minas Gerais, Brazil.